WeitzGroup/vaccine_allocation/README.md

 # vaccine_allocation
 A1.
 Figures - Main Text

 Run “plot_all.m” for generating all figures, if mat files are present.
-To generate mat files, run "main_all.m"
+To generate mat files, run "main.m"

 Figure 1:
 Dependence of the optimal fraction of vaccines to be donated to κ (coupling coefficient) and the vaccination rate.